Turtuk in Ladakh – How to Reach, Sightseeing & Tips

 There is a waterfall in Turtuk that I must recommend for everyone to hike up to.
 You will have to walk and climb a little bit but you will get a totally amazing view of the village from the top.

 I went there early in the morning at 5:15 am and returned back to the homestay by about 8.45 am.
-Please note that you will have to be very careful as the trail is steep and gets a bit narrow at some places.
+Please note that you will have to be very careful as the trail is steep and gets a bit narrow in some places.

 If possible, take a local from the village to accompany you.
 Once you reach the top, the view you will get is truly awe-inspiring.
 If the weather was clear, you may even catch a glimpse of K2 Peak, the second-highest mountain in the world.